liquity/ChickenBond/README.md

 ### Running tests

-The bulk of significant testing has been done using a mainnet fork, since ChickenBonds will heavily depend on the deployed B.Protocol and Yearn vaults, and Curve pool.
+The bulk of significant testing has been done using a mainnet fork, since ChickenBonds will heavily depend on the deployed B.Protocol, Yearn vault, Curve pool and Convex.

 As of 04/07/2022, mainnet tests are commented out as the B.AMM instance is not yet deployed.
 We intend to uncomment and update these mainnet fork tests  as soon as the B.AMM is deployed to mainnet and active.